 Toshikoshi Soba (New Year’s Eve Noodles)

 The soba noodle dish served on New Year’s Eve is usually in its simplest form – buckwheat soba noodles served in a hot dashi broth with finely chopped scallions.
-But the basic tradition of Toshikoshi Soba can be taken to the next level by adding in tempura, fish cakes, or raw egg.
+But the basic tradition of Toshikoshi Soba can be taken to the next level by adding in tempura, fish cakes, or raw eggs.
 (Full recipe here)

 A highball is a mixed alcoholic drink composed of an alcoholic base spirit and a larger proportion of a non-alcoholic mixer, often a carbonated beverage.
 Examples include the Seven and Seven, Scotch and soda, gin and tonic, Screwdriver, and rum and Coke.